Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 The traded positions are "AA" and "EE", resulting in one-time fees for one long, and one short transaction (in sum 0.3% of the total investment).
-As explained in `One-time transaction fees`_, these fees are accounted by the portfolio itself, reducing the total portfolio value as needed:
+As explained in `One-time transaction fees`_, these fees are accounted for within the portfolio itself, reducing the total portfolio value as needed:

 .. doctest:: mod